accel-brain/accel-brain-code/Generative-Adversarial-Networks/README.md

 ## Description

-`pygan` is Python library to implement Generative Adversarial Networks(GANs) and Adversarial Auto-Encoders(AAEs).
+`pygan` is Python library to implement Generative Adversarial Networks(GANs), *Conditional* GANs, and Adversarial Auto-Encoders(AAEs).

 The Generative Adversarial Networks(GANs) (Goodfellow et al., 2014) framework establishes a min-max adversarial game between two neural networks – a generative model, `G`, and a discriminative model, `D`.
 The discriminator model, `D(x)`, is a neural network that computes the probability that a observed data point `x` in data space is a sample from the data distribution (positive samples) that we are trying to model, rather than a sample from our generative model (negative samples).
 Concurrently, the generator uses a function `G(z)` that maps samples `z` from the prior `p(z)` to the data space. `G(z)` is trained to maximally confuse the discriminator into believing that samples it generates come from the data distribution.
 The generator is trained by leveraging the gradient of `D(x)` w.r.t. `x`, and using that to modify its parameters.

+The *Conditional* GANs (or cGANs) is a simple extension of the basic GAN model which allows the model to condition on external information.
+This makes it possible to engage the learned generative model in different "modes" by providing it with different contextual information (Gauthier, J. 2014).

+This model can be constructed by simply feeding the data, `y`, to condition on to both the generator and discriminator.
+In an unconditioned generative model, because the maps samples `z` from the prior `p(z)` are drawn from uniform or normal distribution, there is no control on modes of the data being generated.
+On the other hand, it is possible to direct the data generation process by conditioning the model on additional information (Mirza, M., & Osindero, S. 2014).

-This library provides the Adversarial Auto-Encoders(AAEs), which is a probabilistic Auto-Encoder that uses GANs to perform variational inference by matching the aggregated posterior of the feature points in hidden layer of the Auto-Encoder with an arbitrary prior distribution(Makhzani, A., et al., 2015).
+This library also provides the Adversarial Auto-Encoders(AAEs), which is a probabilistic Auto-Encoder that uses GANs to perform variational inference by matching the aggregated posterior of the feature points in hidden layer of the Auto-Encoder with an arbitrary prior distribution(Makhzani, A., et al., 2015).
 Matching the aggregated posterior to the prior ensures that generating from any part of prior space results in meaningful samples.
 As a result, the decoder of the Adversarial Auto-Encoder learns a deep generative model that maps the imposed prior to the data distribution.

 ### The Commonality/Variability Analysis in order to practice object-oriented design.